cdslaborg/paramonted/generic/2/usage/sampling/paradram/input/index.md

     domainAxisName(1) = "FirstVariable"
     domainAxisName(3:4) = "ThirdVariable", "FourthVariable"
     ```
--   Vector values may be selectively provided in the input file and some values may be missing.
+-   Vector values may be selectively provided in the input file, and some values may be missing.
 For example,
     ```text
     ! a vector of length 4 specifying the random walker's step sizes along different dimensions of the objective function in a ParaDRAM simulation. proposalStd(3) = 3.0